parse-community/docs/_includes/android/objects.md

 2. Add a `@ParseClassName` annotation.
 Its value should be the string you would pass into the `ParseObject` constructor, and makes all future class name references unnecessary.
 3. Ensure that your subclass has a public default (i.e. zero-argument) constructor.
 You must not modify any `ParseObject` fields in this constructor.
 4. Call `ParseObject.registerSubclass(YourClass.class)` in your `Application` constructor before calling `Parse.initialize()`.
-    The following code sucessfully implements and registers the `Armor` subclass of `ParseObject`:
+    The following code successfully implements and registers the `Armor` subclass of `ParseObject`:

 ```java
 // Armor.java